fbardos/shared_mobility_wthur/README.md

 ## Limitations
 * When the data does not get updated regulary on API side, the calculation of routes maybe wrong the next time, the data gets updated.

-## Data transformation
+## Documentation Data transformation
 TODO

 ## Data Marts
 ETL is done using Apache Airflow.
 Data Marts are stored in PostgreSQL.
 General scope: Only calculated for the area of Winterthur, even if we have all the data for Switzerland.
-Maybe, I will rollout additional dashboars for all major cities in Switzerland.
+On request, I can rollout additional dashboards for all major cities in Switzerland.